15 best things to do in Nice, France (2025)

 Place Masséna is the main square of Nice and a popular gathering spot.
 It is surrounded by beautiful architecture and is lined with palm trees and charming buildings in pastel hues.
 At its centre, you’ll find the impressive Fontaine du Soleil, featuring a statue of Apollo.
 This spot is perfect for people-watching, relaxing, and soaking in the atmosphere.

 At night, the square comes alive with lights and music.
-It’s also an excellent starting point for exploring the city, with many of Nice’s main attractions just a short walk away.
-Or, a great place to end – grab a drink and people watch.
+It’s a great starting point for exploring the city, with many of Nice’s main attractions just a short walk away.
+Or, a great place to end the day – grab a drink and people watch as the lights come on.

 Why go?
 Historical squares and people-watching.